 Probably the most impressive lizard regularly available through the trade, and one of the least suitable for the average pet keeper.
 Just giving them the correct environmental conditions is difficult enough, and providing a balanced diet needs a good understanding of how nutrition works.
 Then there are the temperament issues, and the fact that an adult male can reach 6 feet long, and is well armed with talons, teeth, and a tail like an iron bar!

 All of the above species can, in the right hands, be great pets.
-The trouble is, all of them need a huge commitment in terms of time, space, and money; all of them are cheap to buy, but none of them are cheap to house, heat, light, or feed.
+The trouble is, all of them need a huge commitment in terms of time, space, and money; all of them are cheap to buy, but none of them is cheap to house, heat, light, or feed.
 That £25 turtle could conceivably cost £1000 to house properly as an adult!